First of all, yes, it is Brussels sprouts, plural on the Brussels. I know, it seems weird.

 Brussels sprouts are part of the same species as cabbage, cauliflower, broccoli, kale and collard greens and they actually do indeed look like miniature cabbage.
 They date back to ancient Rome but true to their name, they first gained popularity in the region of Brussels (thus the need for the ‘s’) in Belgium in the 13th century.
 Once they made their way to North America in the 18th century, they became a major crop in California.
 That state remains the largest U.S. grower of Brussels sprouts.

-Brussels sprouts grow on a large thick stalk and look really cool if you can get your hands on a fresh one.
+Brussels sprouts grow on a large thick stalk and look really cool if you can get your hands on a fresh one (you can order one here!).
 By the time most of us find them in the markets, the buds, or little heads, are taken off the stalk.
 You might find them packaged in bags or even loose sold in bulk by weight in the grocery store.
 However, some farmers markets and specialty markets sell Brussels sprouts on the stalk in peak season.
 It’s fun conversation piece, and kids will find this fun and weird.

 Brussels sprouts are often cooked as a side dish, especially during the cold weather months.
 They are particularly popular as part of holiday meals such as Thanksgiving and Christmas.